HTTP5214-Winter2023/Team_Boilerplate/stephenf/stephenfLogs.md

 SCRUM MASTER: Nikhil Sarker
 Note taker: Stephen Folorunsho

 This week, we researched using the OpenAi API for chatGPT and how we would integrated it to our project.
 We found a couple of scripts online that made use of python.
-We also layed out a contigency plan, which was to make use of our original .ps1 script, modify that, create a repo with a descriptive read me so that when it comes to user testing, we would have something to distribute.
+We also layed out a contigency plan, which was to make use of our original .ps1 script, modify that, created a repo with a descriptive read me so that when it comes to user testing, we would have something to distribute.
 We split the group into 2.
 1 group will focus on the integreation aspect while the other gorup would focus on the contingency plan.
 The goal for next week is that for the integration team, they carry on reaserching how to integrate the API and come with whatever work they do and the contingency team can have a demo page created and can start working on the read me.
-I created an OpenAI Key, installed pythonand worked on the making the phyton script work.
+I created an OpenAI Key, installed python and worked on making the phyton script work.
 I was able to get it running.
-I followed the document I found on it and although I ran into some errors, I was able to get it running.
-I also reach out the Simon, and he sent me a python script that allows a user to use chatGPT in the command line, which could be another option for out group.
+I followed the documentation I found on it and although I ran into some errors, I was able to get it running.
+I also reach out the Simon, and he sent me a python script that allows a user to use chatGPT in the command line, which could be another option for our group.
 I will present my findings to the group next week.